Vaishnavi-Nadimpalli/The-Mystery-Portal/README.md

 # The-Mystery-Portal
-Here is the video demo of the game Mystery Portal
+Here is the video demo of the game The Mystery Portal